 Induced Polarization (IP)

+The induced polarization of the ground materials is the result of electrochemical processes.
 One way to measure IP is to inject direct current into the soil.
-The induced polarization of the ground materials is the result of electrochemical processes.
-Upon termination of the current, the induced polarization resulting from an applied voltage differential across the material, begins to decay.
+Upon termination of the current, the induced polarization resulting from the applied voltage differential across the material, begins to decay.
 The rate of decay is characteristic for certain minerals.
 A second method, which our system utilizes, is to measure the phase shift in an alternating current.
 As the current alternates direction of applied voltage differential, the speed at which polarization reacts can be measured as the phase shift.
 The amount and frequency of a maximum phase shift is characteristic for certain particle sizes and mineral compositions.

 The measured data is then collated into a 2D-profile which allows us to draw spatial, chemical and textural conclusions about the subsurface conditions.